Skip to main content

 Falk presents chair awards for diversity in thought

-Every year, the UNC Department of Medicine presents the Chair Award to two outstanding residents.
+Grace Prince, MD and Seyi Fayanju, MD Every year, the UNC Department of Medicine presents the Chair Award to two outstanding residents.
 At last week’s Medicine Grand Rounds, Dr. Ron Falk recognized Dr. Grace Prince and Dr. Seyi Fayanju for diversity in thought.
-“The first award goes to a former chief resident, who was instrumental in leading us all into Fusion Fridays, and for helping us understand how the arts, poet … Read more
+“The first award goes to a former chief resident, who was instrumental in leading us all into Fusion Fridays, and for he … Read more